 We are seeking new ways to captivate and enlighten our library friends.
 We appreciate your past contributions and hope that you will consider renewing your annual gift as the new academic year begins.

-Click on the images below to discover how you can serve a vital role at Emory Libraries.
+Click on the images below to discover how you can serve a vital role at Emory Libraries and Information Technology.

-Visit www.web.library.emory.edu to learn more about Emory Libraries.
+Visit www.web.library.emory.edu to learn more about Emory Libraries and Information Technology.